 Nancy Orr, MFA lives and works in San Jose, California.
 She received her Permaculture Design Certificate at Occidental Arts and Ecology Center in 2009.
 She is in the process of purchasing land where she can build a home, grow food and put permaculture principles into practice.

-integration of the practices of meditation, psychotherapy, personal embodiment, and conscious relationship.
-Jonathan is co-founding editor of the Journal of Holistic Psychology.
-To see
+work is an integration of the practices of meditation, psychotherapy, personal embodiment, and conscious relationship.
+Jonathan is co-founding editor of the Journal of Holistic

 Sherry Routson, BA, is a professional horse trainer and riding instructor and is licensed with the United States Equestrian Federation as a nationally ranked Dressage and Sport Horse judge.
 Routson lives in Walnut Creek, California, with her much loved horses, dogs, cats, ducks, husband and three sons.
 Routson credits the horses she has known during her lifetime for the most essential and inspiring learning experiences in her life.
 She attends the John F. Kennedy University Master’s program for psychology.